-There may be some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you are a first-time, first-year undergraduate cadet and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+There may be some Title IV funds that a student was scheduled to receive that cannot be disbursed once the student withdraws because of other eligibility requirements.
+For example, if the student is a first-time, first-year undergraduate cadet and has not completed the first 30 days of the program before the student withdraws, the student will not receive any Direct Loan funds that would have been received had the student remained enrolled past the 30th day.

-If you receive (or MMI or parent receives on your behalf) excess Title IV program funds that must be returned, MMI must return a portion of the excess equal to the lesser of:

-- 6.1.
-MMI charges multiplied by the unearned percentage of your funds, or the entire amount of excess funds. - 6.2.
-MMI must return this amount even if it didn't keep this amount of your Title IV program funds.
+If the student receives (or MMI or parent receives on the student's behalf) excess Title IV program funds that must be returned, MMI must return a portion of the excess equal to the lesser of MMI charges multiplied by the unearned percentage of the funds, or the entire amount of excess funds.
+MMI must return this amount even if it didn't keep this amount of the student's Title IV program funds.